BlueBrain/neurodamus/docker/README.md

 You can either build your own docker image using the recipe in this repository or pull the prebuilt image from the Docker Hub.

 ### Option 1: Build your docker image
-Before building your own docker image, make sure that your Docker Desktop is configured with at least 4 GB memory and 2 GB swap.
+Before building your own docker image, make sure that your Docker Desktop is configured with at least 8 GB memory.
 (Settings->Resources->Memory)
 ```
 cd docker/
 docker build -t neurodamus .